MinghuiChen43/awesome-deep-phenomena/README.md

 - A Unified Approach to Interpreting Model Predictions. [[paper]](https://arxiv.org/abs/1705.07874) [[code]](https://github.com/slundberg/shap)
   - Scott Lundberg, Su-In Lee. *NeurIPS 2017*
   - Digest: To address this problem, we present a unified framework for interpreting predictions, SHAP (SHapley Additive exPlanations).
 SHAP assigns each feature an importance value for a particular prediction.

+- Real Time Image Saliency for Black Box Classifiers. [[paper]](https://arxiv.org/abs/1705.07857)
+  - Piotr Dabkowski, Yarin Gal. *NeurIPS 2017*
+  - Digest: In this work we develop a fast saliency detection method that can be applied to any differentiable image classifier.
+We train a masking model to manipulate the scores of the classifier by masking salient parts of the input image.

 - Network Dissection: Quantifying Interpretability of Deep Visual Representations. [[paper]](https://arxiv.org/abs/1704.05796) [[code]](http://netdissect.csail.mit.edu/)
   - David Bau, Bolei Zhou, Aditya Khosla, Aude Oliva, Antonio Torralba. *CVPR 2017*